 The Ponderosa Loop Trail is the most accessible.
 This .5-mile self-guided loop meanders past some of the most well-preserved redwood fossils in the park.

-The Hornbek House, or the Adaline Hornbek Homestead is where much of the Florissant Fossil Beds action occurred prior to it becoming part of the National Monument.
+The Hornbek House, or the Adaline Hornbek Homestead, is where much of the Florissant Fossil Beds action occurred prior to its becoming part of the National Monument.

 Built as a ranch in 1878, the log house of the homestead is a gorgeous example of the more recent history of the area.
 It wasn’t sold to the National Park Service until 1973.